tjk911/user-submitted-leaflet/README.md

 To do list
 ===========
-* Styling has to be fixed, and most of the original files from @courieressig's tool is still there.
+* Styling has to be fixed, and most of the original files from @courieressig's tool is still there

-* Update readme to combine both @courieressig and @mapbox's scripts.
+* Update readme to combine both @courieressig and @mapbox's scripts

 * Update readme to provide more leaflet styling/plugin info

+* Create examples

 * Debug having too many columns/sources (should be some silly error on my end, temporarily ignored by removing references).

 Setting up Tabletop
 ===========
-* Create a Google Docs spreadsheet, and ensure that anyone who has the link can view it.
+* Create a Google Docs spreadsheet, and ensure that anyone who has the link can view it

 * On the menu bar, click "Insert > Form" and create the relevant form, making sure that address fields are asked (address, state, zip)